Diagnose Your Symptoms with an Esophagogastroduodenoscopy

 After the procedure, your doctor will go over their immediate findings with you.
 The sedation medication may make it difficult to remember this conversation, so we’ll send you home with a written report.
 You should not drive or return to work after the procedure and should avoid strenuous activities.
 If a biopsy is taken, you will receive your results within 7 to 10 business days, at which time we can go over any additional treatments you may need.
 If you experience any issues following your EGD or do not feel well, please reach out to your doctor as soon as possible.

-Contact Us for More Information on EGD Procedures
+Call Us for More Info on EGD Procedures

 If you have questions about the EGD procedure or would like to schedule an appointment, please feel free to reach out to one of our nine locations throughout Georgia.
 You can also visit our EGD FAQ page to find answers to the most common questions we receive about the procedure.